KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Warning: No LICENSE file.
+8. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ComEdPricing by skruglov2023](https://github.com/skruglov2023/MMM-ComEdPricing)